 A range of solutions

-QROPS now offer a range of solutions for anyone wanting to benefit from increased currency options, potentially more effective Inheritance Tax treatment and avoiding other UK taxation such as the Lifetime Allowance charge.
+QROPS now offer a range of solutions for anyone wanting to benefit from increased currency options, a wider range of funds, potentially more effective Inheritance Tax treatment, and avoiding other UK taxation such as the Lifetime Allowance charge.

-Everyone should review and reassess their pension and retirement position on a regular basis.
-It may just be that significant savings can be made for those who are looking for a home for a series of small pots, or simply to remove their pensions to avoid any undesirable Brexit outcomes.
+Everyone should review and reassess their pension and retirement position regularly.
+It may just be that significant savings can be made for those looking for a home for a series of small pots or simply removing their pensions to avoid any undesirable Brexit outcomes.

-AXIS Consultants can help by taking an in-depth look at your current arrangements and examining available options to save you money and improve your strategy.
+AXIS Consultants can help you find the right low cost QROPS by taking an in-depth look at your current arrangements and examining available options that will both save you money and improve your retirement strategy.